-Revenues for the six months ended June 30, 2013, were \$10,387 million, an increase of \$495 million, or 5 percent as compared with the six months ended June 30, 2012.
-The increase in revenues is due to the following changes in underlying trends in revenues:
+Revenues for the six months ended June 30, 2014, were \$10,948 million, an increase of \$561 million, or 5 percent as compared with the six months ended June 30, 2013.
+The increase in revenues is due to the following changes in revenues:

-• Average revenue per car / unit increased for all business units as a result of increased rate per car / unit.
+Average revenue per car / unit increased primarily as a result of increased rate per car / unit.

-In addition to an increase in average revenue per car / unit, the following changes in underlying trends in volumes also impacted the change in revenues:
+In addition to an increase in average revenue per car / unit, the following changes in volumes also impacted the change in revenues:

-- Consumer Products unit volumes increased primarily due to higher domestic intermodal volumes due to highway conversion to rail. - Industrial Products unit volumes increased primarily due to increased shipments of petroleum products, driven mainly by increased crude unit train loadings. - Coal unit volumes increased primarily due to increased demand resulting from an increase in natural gas prices and reduced utility stockpiles, partially offset by impacts of weather including flooding on the network. - Agricultural Products unit volumes decreased primarily due to lower grain exports, as a result of the extreme 2012 U.S. drought and strong global competition.
+- Consumer Products unit volumes increased primarily due to higher international intermodal traffic. - Industrial Products unit volumes increased primarily due to expanded shipments of petroleum products, driven mainly by increased crude unit train loadings. - Coal unit volumes increased primarily due to higher demand. - Agricultural Products unit volumes increased due to heightened customer demand following a record grain harvest in late 2013.